bclaise/draft-mackey-nmop-kg-for-netops/draft-mackey-nmop-kg-for-netops-00-9.md

 of network monitoring and analysis.
-For instance, it can be challenging to determine what a particular interface represents (in other words, its role): is it a Provider Edge (PE), Provider (P), Customer Edge (CE), or an interface on an Autonomous System Boundary Router (ASBR)?
+For instance, it can be challenging to determine what a particular interface represents (in other words, its role): is it a Provider Edge (PE), Provider (P), Customer Edge (CE), or an interface on an Autonomous System Boundary Router (ASBR) (or ABR)?
 Based on this particular context, the intent is obviously different, and, as a consequence, this context is key to interpret the collected data.
-For example, the IP addresses observed on CE router, PE router, or P router have different context (and on the PE router, it actually depend if we speak about the CE-facing or PE-facing interface).
+For example, the IP addresses observed on CE router, PE router, or P router have different context (and on the PE router, it actually depends if we refer to CE-facing or PE-facing interface).
 As a different example, understanding whether a link serves as a primary connection for certain customers or a backup for others is critical but frequently ambiguous.

 ## Data Collection Methods and Interpretation

-The methods and intervals at which data is collected also vary, adding another layer of complexity.
-Data might be sampled within specific time windows, on change, on demand, or periodically.
+The methods and intervals at which data is collected also vary, which contributes in adding another layer of complexity.
+Data might be sampled within specific time windows, on-change, on-demand, or periodically.
 It might represent an aggregation or calculation of other values.
 Understanding how the router or analytics engine computes this data is vital for accurate analysis and troubleshooting.